Vitoria-Gasteiz retrofitting package

 - Smart buildings

 According to the technical specifications required to comply with the energy refurbishment of the buildings, as well as the connection to the biomass district heating, it is essential to have teams of designers (architects and technical architects) with experience and technical competence that guarantees the success of the solutions.
 Due to the terms of the Public Sector Contracting Law and with the technical solvency in mind, Visesa agreed, with the support of COAVN and COATA (official colleges of architects and surveyors), a basis for the tender for a framework agreement that would allow for a stock of teams with guaranteed technical solvency.
 In October 2016, the tender was published and an agreement with 55 selected teams meeting the specified requirements was signed.
-In May 2017, a two-day training session was held with 105 professionals from the agreement list, explaining the technical conditions of the rehabilitation projects, the characteristics of the connection to the district heating, as well as general explanations on energy-efficient refurbishment and good practices.
+In May 2017 and June 2018, two-day training sessions were held with 105 professionals from the agreement list, explaining the technical conditions of the rehabilitation projects, the characteristics of the connection to the district heating, as well as general explanations on energy-efficient refurbishment and good practices.
 As separate contracts with the neighbours are signed, the projects will be tendered within the list of 55 teams with which the agreement has been signed.

-The current heating and hot water costs per house are estimated to be around 600 EUR/year on average, corresponding to about 5,000 kWh for room heating and 1,300 kWh for hot water.
-In the case of Vitoria, as part of the intervention, the neighbours must change from individual heating systems to the district heating system.
+The current heating and domestic hot water costs per dwelling are estimated to be around 600 EUR/year on average, corresponding to about 5,000 kWh for heating and 1,300 kWh for domestic hot water.
+In the case of Vitoria Gasteiz, as part of the intervention, the neighbours must change from individual heating systems to the district heating system.
 It is expected that the costs of district heating will be substantially lower than those related to actual costs, including maintenance and substitution of individual systems.
 The payback period for the intervention, purely based on recovering the investment from the savings on the operation and taxes on the buildings, is about 30 years.
 Additional benefits to the building which are not included in this calculation are for example the increased value on the property or the health and comfort benefit for the residents.

 Community involvement and citizen engagement is particularly relevant due to the nature of the building retrofitting interventions.
-The interventions are carried out in private houses and the residents’ opinion is decisive.
+The interventions are carried out in private dwellings and the residents’ opinion is decisive.
 In Spain, if the majority of a building’s residents do not agree with the intervention, this might be an insurmountable barrier for the action.

 Various agents are involved in the discussions about building refurbishment in Coronación District, including Errota Zaharra and Bizilagun neighbours’ associations, Aparejual, Nagusilan, Ekologistak Martxan and Gaden associations, Coronación church, Coronación mosque, Health Centre, Elderly People Sociocultural Centre, foreign people collectives, and SEA Catering and Gasteiz On commercial associations.
 This degree of involvement shows that citizens are the foundation of the project.
 They have been engaged in the definition process and will be involved in co-creation workshops to design the neighbourhood intervention.